MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 ### Rename properties

 Rename properties using curly brackets (`{}`) and a comma-delimited list.
-The new property names cannot contain spaces.
+The new property names can't contain spaces.
 This example returns output in `table` format.

 ```azurecli-interactive
 az storage account show --resource-group <msdocs-tutorial-rg-00000000> \